Sophie of Mecklenburg-Güstrow: Landowner and successful entrepreneur

-During her long widowhoow, Sophie mainly devoted herself to managing her estates, where she was effectively an independent ruler.
+During her long widowhood, Sophie mainly devoted herself to managing her estates, where she was effectively an independent ruler.
 She protected the residents of her dowerlands and engaged in large-scale trade and in money-lending.
 She took a keen interest in new agricultural technology, converted her land to large-scale farming, sold grain and cattle to northern Germany through her large established network in the principalities, built mills and was especially interested in cattle breeding, which was an important source of income during this period.
+The still existing Queen's Warehouse in Nakskov was constructed for her in 1589–1591.

 The Dowager Queen Sophie managed her estates in Lolland-Falster so well, that her son could borrow money from her on several occasions for his wars.
 She helped to fund her son Christian IV's military campaign against Sweden in 1611, the Kalmar War, and his entry into the Thirty Years War in 1615.
 Likewise, she also assisted her son with a loan in 1605 of 140,000 Danish rigsdaler, whereupon Christian launched a series of expeditions to Greenland.
 In 1614, Christian IV took out another loan of 210,000 rigsdaler from his mother.
 In 1621, the Danish Council of the Realm obtained two loans of 100,000 and 280,000 rigsdaler respectively from the Dowager Queen, to cover the state's deficit.
 The majority of the Dowager Queen's loans to her son were never repaid.

-In 1620-21, Dowager Queen Sophie was the main contributor of a loan of 300,000 rigsdaler from the Danish state under Christian IV, to England under her son-in-law James VI and I. The interest rate was the "extremely favourable" 6%.
+In 1620–21, Dowager Queen Sophie was the main contributor of a loan of 300,000 rigsdaler from the Danish state under Christian IV, to England under her son-in-law James VI and I. The interest rate was the "extremely favourable" 6%.
 In addition to her liquid assets amounting to millions of guilders, she also had extensive properties in the north of the Holy Roman Empire, pledged by princely creditors.
 The queen inspected these estates during her numerous journeys.